 - Caixa Bank S.A.

-Formula for Determining Euribor
+The formula for Determining Euribor

 Euribor rates are determined through a complex three-level process managed by European Money Markets Institute (EMMI).
 A briefer about the three levels are mentioned below:

 An important point to mention here is that the contributions at each level are based on actual transactions to the extent possible and to minimize using a hypothetical transaction to derive rates which are nearest to the actual rates being offered by banks to each other.
-Once the rates are received from all banks, the highest and the lowest 15% rates are removed and the remaining 70% rates submitted are averaged out to derive the Euribor rate.
+Once the rates are received from all banks, the highest and the lowest 15% rates are removed, and the remaining 70% rates submitted are averaged out to derive the Euribor rate.

 Euribor rates are important and find their utility across any type of business dealings undertaken by banks between them for uncollateralized loans.